vaeleborne/RepairShopSaasPortfolio/README.md

 ## Core Functional Areas

-The platform is organized into the following functional modules:
+The Repair Shop SaaS is organized into the following functional modules:

 ### 1. Multi-Tenant SaaS Foundation
 - Tenant-based isolation